WinVector/Examples/RTips/dplyrInContext/dplyrInContext.md

 ![](dplyrInContext_files/figure-markdown_github/dplyrexample-1.png)

 Once you get used to the notation (become familiar with "`%>%`" and the verbs) the above can be read in small pieces and is considered fairly elegant.
-The warning message indicates it would have been better documentation to have the initial `select()` have been "`select(year, month, day, arr_delay, dep_delay)`" (in addition I feel that `group_by()` should always be writing as close to `summarise()` as is practical).
+The warning message indicates it would have been better documentation to have the initial `select()` have been "`select(year, month, day, arr_delay, dep_delay)`" (in addition I feel that `group_by()` should always be written as close to `summarise()` as is practical).
 We have intentionally (beyond minor extension) kept the example as is.

 But `dplyr` is not un-precedented.
 It was preceeded by the `plyr` package and many of these transformational verbs actually have near equivalents in the `R` name-space `base::`: